Borough of Halton: Religion

-In the 2011 census, Christianity was the main religion in Halton at 75%, well above the national average for England of 59.4%.
-18.7% stated that they had "no religion".
-Those stating their religions as Buddhist, Hindu, Jewish, Islam or Sikh amounted to 0.8%.
+In the 2021 census, Christianity was the main religion in Halton at 58.6%, above the national average for England of 46.3% but down from 75% in 2011.
+35.2% stated that they had 'no religion'.
+Those stating their religion as Buddhist, Hindu, Jewish, Muslim, Sikh or other amounted to 1.6%.

 Ethnicity

-In the 2011 census, 97.8% of Halton residents identified as White and 2% were Non-White.
-From the 2011 School Census, the main first language apart from English was Polish.
+In the 2021 census, 96.5% of Halton residents identified as White and 3.5% as non-White or mixed.
+95.2% were born in the United Kingdom.

 Governance

 Halton Borough Council is a unitary authority responsible for most local government functions within the area.
 The Labour Party has controlled the council since it was created in 1974.

-On 1 April 2014, Halton became one of the six constituent local government districts of the Liverpool City Region under the Combined Authority.
+On 1 April 2014, Halton became one of the six constituent local government districts of the Liverpool City Region governed by the Combined Authority.

-Most of the borough is represented in the House of Commons by the member for Halton but Runcorn New Town is in the Weaver Vale constituency.
+Since the 2024 general election, the borough has been split into the two constituencies of Widnes and Halewood and Runcorn and Helsby; the former has been held by Derek Twigg of the Labour Party since the election, whilst the latter was held by Mike Amesbury of the Labour Party from the election until his suspension for assaulting a man, triggering a 2025 by-election which Sarah Pochin of Reform UK won by six votes in the closest by-election result in British history.

 Economy

-Halton is an industrial and logistics hub with a higher proportion of people working in manufacturing (particularly chemicals and advanced manufacturing), wholesale and retail, and transport and storage compared to the average for England.